-New brands are entering an increasingly competitive online market place in China with growing levels of online consumers the target for serious & savy brands.
-Here we’ll explore the best approaches for ‘cracking’ the Chinese market in the most cost effective way that deliver long term Return On Investment for brands looking to sell to Chinese consumers.
+New brands are entering an increasingly competitive online market place in China.
+With growing levels of online consumers, the Chinese market is a target for serious & savy brands.
+Here, we’ll explore the best approaches for ‘cracking’ the Chinese market in the most cost effective way that delivers long-term Return On Investment for brands looking to sell to Chinese consumers.

-There is a lot to this complex market, we give you this article as a starting point but strategy needs to be;
+There are a lot of details for this complex market.
+We give you this article as a starting point but a good marketing strategy still needs to be:

 - Tailored for every business

 - Unique to your sector

 - Adapted to suit the brands current positioning

 - In-Line with current or previous marketing efforts in China

 At GMA we’ve worked on over 1000 projects, which has led to a team with a wealth of experience across a range of sectors.